GovTechSG/innersource-documentation/README.md

 ### Examples of InnerSource in Government

 InnerSource examples are beginning to become more common.
-The foremost example of InnerSource in Government is the Singapore Tech Stack.
+The foremost example of InnerSource in Government is the Singapore Government Tech Stack (SGTS).

 The majority of SGTS products' source code are being innersourced, allowing greater collaboration, reuse and sharing across Government.